TESS-Laboratory/Gumbo_et_al_managing_bush_encroachment/README.md

-Managing bush encroachment on a holistically managed rangeland in a semi-arid savanna in partnership with Shangani Holistic.
+Managing bush encroachment on a holistically managed rangeland in a semi-arid savanna in partnership with Shangani Holistic, as part of the Oppenheimer Programme in African Landscape Systems (OPALS; https://opals-exeter.org/)

-This repository contains preliminary data from vegetation surveys, R codes for processing, analysing and visualising data.
+This repository contains data from vegetation surveys, R codes for processing, analysing and visualising data.

+Contact Tapiwa Gumbo (tg488@exeter.ac.uk) and/or Andrew Cunliffe (a.cunliffe@exeter.ac.uk)

-1. 'Data' - contains the project data that has been used for analysis. some files found include:
+1. 'Data' - contains the project data that has been used for analysis.
+INCOMPLETE LIST some files found include:

  a.
 'Grasses2426updated.csv' - data for 2024 and 2026 grasses survey.